TeamMoodGitHub/YAD2K/README.md

-# DeepLeague - by Farza
+# DeepLeague + Dataset of over 450,000 labeled images - by Farza

 ### Disclaimer
 I wrote the majority of this code in 5 days during a hurricane when I was bored.
 My code isn't horrible but it defnitely isn't a nice and fancy library with amazing documentation.
 There are likely many bugs and inefficiencies.

 BUT, getting setup to run the test script is easy enough and I'll help you out there but if you want to actually mess with the core code you'll be mostly on your own.

-If you have questions contact me on [Twitter](https://twitter.com/FarzaTV)
+If you have questions contact me on [Twitter](https://twitter.com/FarzaTV).

 ### How do I get DeepLeague?